rackspace-orchestration-templates/nodejs-clouddb/README.md

 * `db_flavor`: Required: Rackspace Cloud Server flavor to use.
 The size is based on the amount of RAM for the provisioned server.
 (Default: 4 GB Performance)
+* `db_size`: Required: Amount of storage required for your Rackspace Cloud Database, in GB.
+(Default: 10)
+* `datastore_version`: Required: Version of MySQL to run on the Cloud Databases instance.
+(Default: 5.6)
 * `image`: Required: Server image used for all servers that are created as a part of this deployment.
 (Default: Ubuntu 12.04 LTS (Precise Pangolin))
 * `load_balancer_hostname`: Hostname for the Cloud Load Balancer (Default: